-Almost nothing on this site was built by going straight to a single answer.
-The home hero, the About page, the value map, dark mode, the field-notes landing you are reading from, the small control that switches the theme: each one started as a set of options laid out in a preview lab, side by side on real data, so we could look at them together and choose.
-The making was fast and cheap.
-The choosing was the part that took the judgment.
+We built almost nothing on this site by going straight to a single answer.
+For the home hero, the About page, the value map, dark mode, the field-notes landing you are reading from, and the small control that switches the theme, we began by laying out a set of options in a preview lab, side by side on real data, so we could look at them together and choose.
+Making the options was fast and cheap; choosing among them took judgment.

-That order, options first and a decision second, is the natural pattern of building with these tools, and it changes where the difficulty sits.
+That order, options first and a decision second, is the natural way to build with these tools, and once you build that way, the difficult step is choosing, not making.

-When a tool can hand you ten finished-looking options in a minute, building one of them stops being the hard part, and choosing the right one becomes the work.
+When a tool can produce ten finished-looking options in a minute, building one of them is no longer the hard part; the work is choosing the right one.

 Choosing well, it turned out, was rarely a matter of picking one option whole.
 More often the right answer was a mix: this layout, with the background from that one; this hero direction, with the title from another; this map treatment, made more striking the way a different option had been.
-Seeing that a piece of option B belonged inside option A is a finer judgment than ranking A above B, and it is the judgment that actually shaped the site.
-The labs did not hand us the answer.
-They gave us a clear field to make the answer from.
+Seeing that a piece of option B belonged inside option A is a finer judgment than ranking A above B, and it is the judgment we leaned on most in shaping the site.
+The labs did not choose for us; they showed us the options clearly enough that we could.

 And sometimes the right choice was none of them.
-A whole round of options would go up, get a careful look, and lose, and the decision was to keep what we already had or to start over.
+We would put up a whole round of options, look at them carefully, and reject every one, and then we would either keep what we already had or start over.
 Declining the entire set is a real choice, not a failure to choose, and treating "none of these" as available is part of why the labs worked.
-The ones we sent back are their own note, What We Built for This Site and Then Deleted.
+We wrote up the ones we sent back in their own note, What We Built for This Site and Then Deleted.

 This is the argument of Taste Is a Muscle, Not a Gift, lived across a real build rather than stated.
-The essay says the bottleneck has moved from making to choosing, and that taste is the muscle that does the choosing.
+That note says the bottleneck has moved from making to choosing, and that taste is the muscle you choose with.
 Building option-first is what that looks like at the desk: generate freely, then spend the real effort on selection, combination, and the nerve to keep none of it when none of it is right.

 Where this goes next

-The full case for why choosing is now the scarce skill, and how to train the judgment that does it, is in Taste Is a Muscle, Not a Gift and our essay The Discipline.
-The companion habit, being willing to delete the options that lose even after you have built them, is What We Built for This Site and Then Deleted.
+The full case for why choosing is now the scarce skill, and how to train the judgment it takes, is in Taste Is a Muscle, Not a Gift and our essay The Discipline.
+The companion habit, being willing to delete the options you reject even after you have built them, is What We Built for This Site and Then Deleted.

 Sources